rhettchase/code-301-city-explorer-api/README.md

 - 12-05-2023 Application now has a fully-functional express server which is hosted locally, with a GET route for the location and weather resource.
 - 12-06-2023 Application now has a fully-functional express server which is hosted externally on Render, with a GET route for the location, weather, and movie resources.
 The site is deployed from an externally hosted custom server.
 Users can now access the City Explorer application on the web, and explore from anywhere.
 - 12-07-2023 Application has been refactored to modularize the back-end codebase.
+- 12-10-2023 Application now caches data of API results from third-party APIs and stores in server memory for later retrieval.
+The API results are returned from a server memory, rather than incurring the delay of repeating the request to third-party APIs.
+It also includes logic to test if the data is "recent" or "stale".
+If the data is deemed to be stale and in need of updating ("cache invalidation" the server will do a fresh pull from the 3rd Party API.
+The application now includes restaurant route that can access data from the Yelp API.

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->